 FAHSS RESEARCH AND INTERDISCIPLINARY INITIATIVES FUND

-The Dean of the College of Arts and Sciences and the Provost are pleased to invite applications for grants to fund research and other academic endeavors for Faculty in the College of Arts and Sciences faculty in the Fine Arts, Humanities, and (lettered) Social Sciences (FAHSS).
+The Dean of the College of Arts and Sciences and the Provost are pleased to invite applications for grants to fund research and other academic endeavors for College of Arts and Sciences faculty in the Fine Arts, Humanities, and (lettered) Social Sciences (FAHSS).
 These grants are funded by the Provost’s Office and the CAS Dean’s Office.

 Two types of research grants are awarded through this competition:

 - Individual Research Projects — for faculty in the relevant FAHSS departments or programs.
 Maximum Award: $3,000.